MicheleTobias/Geospatial-Data-Visualization/README.md

 ## Load Data into QGIS

-Open QGIS (2.14 or 2.18... yes, this is going to need to be re-written for QGIS 3.0 soon... volunteers to help, please contact Michele).
+Open QGIS (2.14 or 2.18... these instructions should mostly work for QGIS 3.0 soon with the exception of loading data).
 Start a new project by either clicking on the white rectangle icon (with the corner turned down) or selecting "new" under the Project menu.
 You now should have a blank map canvas ready to go.

 Load the workshop data into QGIS: Layer menu -> Add Layer -> Add Vector Layer.
 Alternatively, you can use the Add Vector Layer button on the toolbar.
 Add the following data:
 * Flowlines.geojson - rivers and other linear water structures